ma-5/ma5slider/README.md

 # ma5slider
-Ease to use, lightweight and responsive jQuery Slider.
-Customizable by CSS classes.
-Custom animations for each slide.
+Ease to use, lightweight, responsive, mouse draggable, customizable by CSS classes, custom animations for each slide, JS methods and events.
+Javascript 16kB

 [**Demo**](http://ma5slider.ma5.pl)